Volunteers Carried Out a Rescue Operation in a Breeding Farm and Saved 108 Abused Dogs

 The 108 dogs included 97 Cavalier King Charles Spaniels, 7 Shibas, 2 Cocker Spaniels, a French Bulldog, a Shih Tzu, and a Yorkshire Terrier.

-Tests, baths and clean ups were done to the dogs before they were sent to their forever homes.
+Tests, baths, and clean-ups were performed on the dogs before they were sent to their forever homes.

 Most of the pups were ill and dehydrated.

-We hope they'll arrive at their forever homes.
+We hope they will arrive at their forever homes soon.

 Once the dogs are feeling better, they can begin looking for their forever homes.